-If you connect a USB, SD Card or Hard Disk to your Windows 10 PC and you see, and error box – Windows was unable to repair the drive, then it means that the file system on the drive has become corrupted and ChkDsk is unable to repair it.
+If you connect a USB, SD Card or Hard Disk to your Windows 11/10 PC and you see, an error box – Windows was unable to repair the drive, then it means that the file system on the drive has become corrupted and ChkDsk is unable to repair it.
 You may also see this message when you try to run ChkDsk to repair the file system.

 There was a problem repairing this drive.
 Windows was unable to repair the drive.
 Close this dialogue box, and then try to repair the drive again.